Reduced Carbon with Chilled Beam Systems

 An Image of Aston Martin F1 Factory fitted with Chilled Beams

-Chilled Beam systems, particularly when combined with air source heat pumps (ASHP), represent a compelling option for reducing carbon emissions in buildings.
-These systems are increasingly popular due to their energy efficiency, low operational carbon emissions, and flexibility in design to accommodate other building services such as lighting, PA/VA and sprinkler systems.
 With the drive toward net-zero buildings both Active and Passive Chilled Beam system stands out as an optimal HVAC technology that aligns with both sustainability goals and the high demands of good thermal comfort, long life expectancy, low energy consumption, with the ability to handle large heat gains/ heat losses.
-Chilled Beams have been in the UK for over 25 years and well used by owner occupied and government buildings as they are responsible for the energy and maintenance costs associated with the HVAC systems, Chilled Beam technology is on the whole the optimum HVAC solution on the market.
+Chilled Beams have been in the UK for over 25 years and are used by owner occupied and government buildings as they are responsible for the energy and maintenance costs associated with the HVAC systems, Chilled Beam technology is on the whole the optimum HVAC solution on the market.

 How Chilled Beam Systems Work